JaneliaSciComp/SongExplorer/README.md

 corresponding stages in `kernels`.
 See [LeCun *et al* (1989; Neural Computation)](http://yann.lecun.com/exdb/publis/pdf/lecun-89e.pdf).

 * `dilate after` specifies the first layer, starting from zero, at which to start dilating the convolutional kernels.
+When `representation` is "waveform", the value after the comma is ignored.
+For `spectrogram` and `mel-cepstrum`, the value before the comma is the temporal dilation and that after is the frequency.
 See [Yu and Koltun (2016;
 arXiv)](https://arxiv.org/pdf/1511.07122.pdf).

 * `stride after` specifies the first layer, starting from zero, at which to start striding the convolutional kernels by two.
+As with `dilate after`, when `representation` is "waveform", the value after the comma is ignored, and for "spectrogram" and "mel-cepstrum" the value before the comma is the temporal dilation and that after is the frequency.

 * `connection` specifies whether to use identity bypasses, which can help models with many layers converge.
 See [He, Zhang, Ren, and Sun (2015;